Biden transition ‘set’ combines old and new

 There’s been musical acts, concerts, corporate and special events and weddings pass through its restored halls — but since November 2020 it’s gotten considerable national media exposure thanks to its latest headliner — president-elect Joe Biden.

-Throughout and after a bumpy start to its transition due to a delayed sign off by administration officials, the Biden camp has been using the space more and more as a combination press briefing room, conference room and, yes, TV studio.
+Throughout and after a bumpy start to its transition due to a delayed sign off by Trump administration officials, the Biden camp has been using the space more and more as a combination press briefing room, conference room and, yes, TV studio.

 The Queen itself dates back to way before TV was ever invented — in 1789 the base of the building, then a hotel, was constructed on the site, according to the Light Up the Queen Foundation.

-Over the years, the more levels were added to the hotel and it even once hosted then future president Martin Van Buren.
+Over the years, more levels were added to the hotel and it even once hosted then future president Martin Van Buren.

 It would eventually be converted to a movie theater, triggering the creation of the core auditorium space, which shuttered in 1959 — and the building would remain closed for five decades.